The best dramas to stream on Foxtel Now

 Gritty and intense, The Walking Dead offers an intelligent spin on the zombie genre by taking the time to figure out what makes the characters tick.
-It's a real treat for horror fans; however, it can also appeal to a large plethora of viewers thanks to its complexity and twisty nature.
+It's a real treat for horror fans, however, it can also appeal to a large plethora of viewers thanks to its complexity and twisty nature.
 All in all, it's riveting TV.

-10. The Leftovers
+15. The Leftovers

-One of HBO's most underrated series, The Leftovers explores life in a small town after many of its residents vanished in a Rapture-like event.
+One of HBO's most underrated series, The Leftovers explores life in a small town after many of its residents vanish in a Rapture-like event.
 It starts three years after the inexplicable disappearance of 2% of the world's population – but instead of explaining why the event happened, it focuses on how the survivors cope in the aftermath and how they're struggling to create meaning within their new reality.

 The Leftovers isn't a show about people disappearing.
 Instead, it's all about the dumb stuff people do to overcome loss and grief, which makes the series incredibly compelling.
 It also boasts some great performances and tremendous writing, so everyone streaming it will be in for a treat.

 This charming film arrives on Disney+ in December 2020.Read more…